 - Boxing Day

 While employers may decide to observe any of these optional holidays at their discretion, they are not legally obligated to do so.
-Most federally regulated workplaces will provide time off for Victoria Day, Truth and Reconciliation Day, Thanksgiving, and Boxing Day as they are federal stat holidays.
+Most federally regulated workplaces will provide time off for Victoria Day, Truth and Reconciliation Day, Thanksgiving, and Boxing Day as they are federal statutory holidays.

 Who Qualifies for Statutory Holiday Pay in Newfoundland and Labrador?